LionsWrath/invisum-api/README.md

 API for the In Visum service demo.

+## Install

-Try aliasing all anaconda stuff to get easier access:
+We are using the [Continuum Analytics](https://www.continuum.io/) **Anaconda** platform for the necessary data science tools.
+You can try aliasing all anaconda stuff to get easier access:

 	$ cd ~/anaconda2/bin
 	$ for i in *; do alias "ana-$i"="$(pwd -P)/$i"; done